Paras-289/Calculator/README.md

 # Calculator
-It is my git repo.
-It is basically a Simple Calculator in python language Harnessing the concepts of Functions , Eval funtion , Tkinter Library in Python
+It is my First git repo.<br> It is basically a Simple Calculator in python language Harnessing the concepts of Functions , Eval funtion , Tkinter Library in Python.<br>Author: Paras